Erm…so this happened! We’re expecting a baby boy in September! Somewhat of a surprise but I believe everything happens for a reason.

 In November 2019 we found out we were pregnant, but after only a few days, a doctor confirmed a miscarriage.
 It was super early but that didn’t mean it didn’t affect us.
 We were devastated, after just getting our heads around expecting a baby, straight into being told we’d lost it.

 Fast forward to January 2020 when we discovered we’d conceived AGAIN!
 Much to our amazement – although we’re perfectly aware of how babies are made.
 As my previous post describes, we weren’t trying to conceive but we also weren’t making much effort to avoid it either.
 We followed my cycles but this isn’t foolproof.
 Following the miscarriage my cycles weren’t as they were, and with it being Christmas and New Year, we weren’t really paying much attention.
 We were enjoying family time, being at home and just generally relaxing after what was an awful year.
-We’d lost my Dad in April, so life was a little upside down for a while.
-I wrote about my journey through grief here.
+We’d lost my Dad in the April, so life was a little upside down for a while.
+If it’s of interest, I wrote about my journey through grief here.

 That’s definitely positive!

 The week we found out, I’d not felt good.
 I even had to leave work early on the Friday as I felt really unwell at lunch.
 I’d missed breakfast and suddenly felt faint, dizzy and like I could just throw up.
 REALLY weird!
 Skipping a meal had never affected me like this before!
 I spent the next day or so feeling nauseous and ‘off’, and struggled with the bizarre need to constantly eat just to feel ‘well’.